MikeBishop/http-layering/draft-bishop-http-layering.md

     delivered to HPACK in order

 UDP mappings of HTTP must define mechanisms to restore the original order of message fragments.
-HTTPM and CoAP both do this by assigning sequence numbers at the adaptation layer level.
-(TODO:  CHECK THIS)
+HTTPU(M) and the base form of CoAP both do this by restricting messages to the size of a single datagram, while {{I-D.ietf-core-block}} extends CoAP to define an in-order delivery mechanism in the adaptation layer.

 # Moving Forward